codeconscious/ccvtac/README.md

         // Which video metadata field should be searched, `title` or `description`?
         "searchField": "description",

-        // An arbitrary summary to the rule.
+        // An arbitrary summary of the rule.
 If quiet mode is off, this name will appear
         // in the output when this pattern is matched.
         "summary": "Topic style"
       }